What are my work hours?

 How long does my application remain active?

-Applications for classified positions remain active for one year from the month
+many classified positions remain active for one year from the month

 in which they were received.
 Applicants may request that their application